 Dust affects printed circuit board work

-When the PCBA board is working, it will generate a small amount of magnetic and electromagnetic fields, and these magnetic and electromagnetic fields will attract the fine dust in the air.
+When the PCBA board is working, it will generate a small amount of magnetic and electromagnetic fields, and these magnetic and electromagnetic fields will attract fine dust in the air.
 If the PCBA is stored in poor conditions and has not been cleaned for a long time, the accumulated dust will corrode the printed lines in the PCB, the pins of the components, and even mildew on the printed lines if it is serious.
-Mildew usually occurs in signal lines and circuit board vias.
-The failure or malfunction of our common electronic products may be caused by mildew.
+Mildew usually occurs in signal lines and circuit board vias and the failure or malfunction of many common electronic products may be caused by mildew.
 If it is a partial runaway phenomenon, it may be due to corrosion of the metal pins.
-Also, have you ever encountered the phenomenon of good and bad electronic equipment.
-If your electronic device works fine in sunny weather, but malfunctions in wet weather.
-This is because the dust in the PCB combines with the moisture in the air to form an invisible resistive network, resulting in a runaway phenomenon.
+Also, have you ever encountered the phenomenon of good and bad electronic equipment due to various weather conditions?
+If your electronic device works fine in sunny weather, but malfunctions in wet weather, this may be because of dust in the PCB combined with the moisture in the air to form an invisible resistive network, resulting in a runaway phenomenon.

 The effect of humidity on the PCB

-The impact of moisture on circuit boards is self-evident, and even a finished electronic product will suffer a lot in this environment.
+The impact of moisture on circuit boards is self-evident, and even a finished electronic product will suffer a lot in a moist environment.
 Excessive moisture can cause common PCB problems.
 Excessive moisture saturation in the air will cause water droplets to drip on the circuit board and attach to the pins of the components.
-The PCB components most used by most turnkey PCBA assembly companies are SOP or SSOP SMD components.
+The PCB components that are mostly used by many turnkey PCBA assembly companies are SOP or SSOP SMD components.
 The biggest feature of this chip component is that the distance between the pins is small, which provides a good platform for the attachment of water droplets.
 If the SSOP packaged integrated circuit runs in the presence of water droplets, an invisible resistance will be added between the pins of the integrated circuit, which will easily cause a short circuit, resulting in circuit board failure, signal processing or transmission lines.
-In addition, even when not working, prolonged exposure to this environment can cause the pins to corrode and break, resulting in board failure.
+In addition, even when not working, prolonged exposure to this environment can cause the pins to corrode and break, resulting in overall board failure.

-The best thing to do is to avoid wet conditions as much as possible.
+The best remedy is to avoid wet conditions as much as possible.
 If it cannot be avoided due to the particularity of the project, FS Technology recommends that you choose to use a ceramic PCB, which has the characteristics of 0% water absorption.
-This article mainly focuses on the circuit board failure analysis, and does not introduce too much on the type.
+This article mainly focuses on the circuit board failure analysis and does not focus too much on the various PCB types.

-As the PCBA manufacturing technology is progressing day by day, the pcb assembly inspection technologies have gained success.
+As PCBA manufacturing technology is progressing day by day, various PCB assembly inspection technologies have gained success.
 The last technologies being used for this purpose are discussed below.

 In this inspection technology, a small section of the PCBA is analysed using either an optical microscope or a scanning electron microscope (SEM).
-Lamination, plating migration, through reliability, and roughness inspections are among the most common applications for this technology.
+Lamination, plating migration, reliability, and roughness inspections are among the most common applications of this technology.